 - Recent graduates who want to learn how information and related technologies can be decisive factors for organizations to succeed in the global marketplace.

 The MSIS curriculum reflects the latest IS research and industry best practices.

-The program curriculum bridges technology and business with coursework in: artificial intelligence, machine and deep learning, distributed computing, cybersecurity and data vulnerability, data sciences and business intelligence, data networks (telecommunications) infrastructures, emerging technologies, big data analytics, cloud and mobile technologies, IT development and global sourcing strategies, enterprise architecture, and managing complex projects.
-The MSIS core spans the foundational breadth of information systems and technologies, from hands-on experience with web services to high-level information systems strategy.
+The program curriculum bridges technology and business with coursework in: artificial intelligence, machine and deep learning, distributed computing, cybersecurity and data vulnerability, data sciences and business intelligence, data networks (telecommunications) infrastructures, emerging technologies, big data analytics, cloud and mobile technologies, IT development and global sourcing strategies, enterprise architecture, and project management.
+The MSIS core spans the foundational breadth of information systems and technologies, from hands-on experience with web services to high-level digital strategy.
 Elective courses provide students the flexibility to specialize the program to address personal and career objectives.

 The program requires 36 credits.
 Full-time MS students must complete the program in three semesters: fall, spring, and summer.
 Course waivers are not granted.